Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsubsection{Textbook Question Answering}

 Textbook Question Answering (TQA) is a task that requires a system to comprehensively understand the multi-modal information from the textbook curriculum, spreading across text documents, images, and diagrams.
+We formulate the general loss function of TQA as follows for simplicity:

-The major challenge of textbook question answering is to comprehend the multi-modal domain-specific contexts as well as the questions, and then identify the key information to the questions.
+where $P, Q, A$ are contexts, questions and answers from data collection $\mathcal{D}$, respectively. $P$ may be presented in non-textual modalities.
+The major challenge of TQA is to comprehend the multi-modal domain-specific contexts as well as the questions, and then identify the key information to the questions.

 \textbf{Datasets.} Kembhavi~\etal~\cite{kembhavi:cvpr2017} introduced TQA dataset, which aims to evaluate a system that contains multi-modal contexts and diverse topics in the scientific domain.
-Similar datasets such as AI2D~\cite{kembhavi:eccv2016}, DVQA~\cite{kafle:cvpr2018}, and VLQA~\cite{sampat:arxiv2020} have been constructed to support researches on multi-modal reasoning in the scientific domain.
-However, these datasets lack of annotated explanations for the answers in the form of supporting facts.
-S{ CIENCE}QA~\cite{lu:nips2022} is a large-scale textbook question answering dataset with annotated lectures and explanations.
-The dataset is collected from elementary and high school science curricula, which contain diverse science topics including natural science, social science, and language science.
+Similar datasets such as AI2D~\cite{kembhavi:eccv2016}, S{ CIENCE}QA~\cite{lu:nips2022} are other large-scale TQA datasets with annotated lectures and explanations covering diverse science topics including natural science, social science, and language science.
+Some other datasets such as GeoSQA~\cite{huang:geosqa2019}, MedQA~\cite{jin:arxiv2020}, MedMCQA~\cite{pal:pmlr2022} cover specific subjects such as geography and medicine.
 A recently released TheoremQA dataset further covers textbook questions at the university level~\cite{chen:arxiv2023}.
-Besides the scientific domain, there are some datasets focusing on the medical domain.
-M{ ED}QA~\cite{jin:applied2021} and MedMCQA~\cite{pal:pmlr2022} are two medical QA datasets encompassing a broad spectrum of healthcare topics deriving from both real-world scenarios and simulated exams.

-\textbf{Methods.} From the technical perspective, textbook question answering is visual question answering in nature~\cite{dosovitskiy:iclr2020,gao:cvpr2019,gao:cvpr2022}.
-Conventional VQA studies employ RNN to encode the question and CNN to encode the image~\cite{antol:iccv2015,malinowski:iccv2015}, respectively.
-Then the multi-modal information is fused together to comprehend the questions.
-Besides, other methods employing spatial attention~\cite{lu:nips2016,noh:arxiv2016,xu:icml2015,yang:cvpr2016}, compositional strategies~\cite{andreas:arxiv2016}, and bilinear pooling schemes~\cite{fukui:arxiv2016,kim:arxiv2016} are proposed to boost the performance of VQA.